OpenVADL/openvadl/vadl-test/README.md

 # The `vadl-test` Module

-This module exist to run integration tests on OpenVADL.
-To write integration tests (tests from VADL source code) we need a frontend.
+This module exists to run integration tests on OpenVADL.
+To write integration tests (tests from VADL source code), we need a frontend.
 As the current OpenVADL frontend is in very early stages, we have to use the (old-)VADL frontend.
-While the `vadl` projects has `open-vadl` as dependency, this is not the case for the other why arround.
-So we cannot use the VADL frontend directly within OpenVADL.
+While the `vadl` project has `open-vadl` as dependency, this is not the case for the other way around.
+So we can’t use the VADL frontend directly within OpenVADL.

-To still have a way of writing integration test, this module provides the `TestFrontend` and the `TestFrontend.Provider` interface.
+To still write integration test, this module provides the `TestFrontend` and the `TestFrontend.Provider` interface.
 In the `vadl` project is a class called `OpenVADLTestSuite` which provides and sets an implementation of these interfaces before calling the tests written in this module.
 So you can